Dhrubamoy/typpingREPL/README.md

 # EXPLAINING U BETTER
-Sign in to repl #create an account then create an repl give language python with any name
+Sign in to repl #create an account then create an repl give language python with any name Then in main.py just copy and paste all the text and coading of main.py and make a new coading page named keep_alive.py inport the keep_alive.py from this github
+After all change the api id and api hash in the coading and give a group id. get it by going to any group and then do /id JUST DONT NOW RUN THE REPL.......